akifislam/YouTube-Playlist-Downloader/README.md

-# YouTube Playlist to Mp3 Downloader
+# YouTube Video / Playlist to Mp4 Downloader
+(This project is under construction, trying to escape the limit of <720p)

 I have a playlist on [YouTube](https://www.youtube.com/playlist?list=PLB-0AGqg4hO99EoYUGyaR4H-1zBqN5wvi) named [Trademil Chart](https://www.youtube.com/playlist?list=PLB-0AGqg4hO99EoYUGyaR4H-1zBqN5wvi) where I used to collect latest songs from YouTube.
 I use this playlist mostly during exercise.
-As there was 100+ songs I just needed the mp3 version of those songs, I could not get any free solution that will take a playlist as input and generate all the mp3 of that list.
+As there was 100+ songs I just needed the mp4 version of those songs, I could not get any free solution that will take a playlist as input and generate all the mp4 of that list.
 </br>This is why, I created this project
 ## Installation